Credit Cards Travel Credit Cards

 • Emergency translation services: Chase offers telephone support and help finding a local interpreter where you're traveling.

-• Prescription assistance: Chase will help you get prescriptions filled locally and can arrange pickup and delivery of your medications for you.
+• Prescription assistance: Chase will help you get prescriptions filled locally and arrange pickup and delivery of your medications.

 • Valuable document delivery: If you've left important papers at home, Chase will help get them to you.

-Although Chase helps you gain access to these services, you'd have to pay for translation, transport, the prescriptions you need, or the legal or medical help you receive.
+Although Chase helps you gain access to these services, you'd have to pay for the services you need.
 The emergency service provided simply facilitates access to help; it doesn't pay for it.

 Annual fee Foreign transaction fee Rewards rate